+In 2017, Bombers led the CFL in interceptions for the second straight season with 24 and finished second in turnovers forced with 42.
 The 2017 Bombers defence also finished third in quarterback pressures with 116 and fifth overall in points allowed at 27.3 points per game, while three players – safety Taylor Loffler, halfback T.J.
 Heath and cornerback Chris Randle – were all named to the CFL All-Star Team.

-Hall’s first season as the club’s defensive boss saw three first-year defensive players excel: Defensive end Jamaal Westerman finished second in the league in sacks with 17; defensive back Johnny Adams finished tied for the league lead in interceptions with six; and linebacker Khalil Bass finished with 102 tackles – the most ever by a first-year Bomber and one of only five times a Bomber defender has broken 100 tackles.
+Hall’s first season as the club’s defensive boss saw three first-year defensive players excel: defensive end Jamaal Westerman finished second in the league in sacks with 17; defensive back Johnny Adams finished tied for the league lead in interceptions with six; and linebacker Khalil Bass finished with 102 tackles – the most ever by a first-year Bomber and one of only six times a Bomber defender has broken 100 tackles.

-Hall saw major success with the Saskatchewan Roughriders prior to joining Winnipeg, winning the Grey Cup in 2013 while posting the league’s number one ranked defence.
+Hall saw major success with the Saskatchewan Roughriders prior to joining Winnipeg, winning the Grey Cup in 2013 while posting the league’s number-one ranked defence.
 The league-low 398 points allowed was the lowest total by the Riders since 2002 and second lowest total since the CFL moved to an 18-game schedule in 1986.
 The team led the league with 24 interceptions while allowing a league-low 36 touchdowns.

-Previous to his time in Regina, Hall was the Head Coach of the Edmonton Eskimos for two seasons (2009, 2010), recording a 16-20 mark and making the playoffs in his first of two seasons there.
+Previous to his time in Regina, Hall was the head coach of the Edmonton Eskimos for two seasons (2009, 2010), recording a 16-20 mark and making the playoffs in his first of two seasons there.

-Hall was part of the Riders coaching staff for 15 seasons prior to joining Edmonton, spending eight years as Defensive Coordinator and developing a reputation for fielding a top defence year after year.
+Hall was part of the Riders coaching staff for 15 seasons prior to joining Edmonton, spending eight years as defensive coordinator and developing a reputation for fielding a top defence year after year.

 Before moving into his coaching role, Hall spent nine years playing in the CFL including four seasons with the Roughriders from 1988-1991.
 During his nine-year career, Hall saw action in 153 regular season CFL games.
 He was a member of the Western Division All-Star Team on four occasions; 1983 and 1986 with the Calgary Stampeders, and 1988 and 1990 in Saskatchewan.
 Hall was also named All-CFL for Outstanding Rookie Performance in 1983 with the Stampeders.
 In 1990, Roughrider fans voted Hall the Roughriders’ Most Popular Player.
-He was named as the Club’s nominee for Outstanding Defensive Player in 1988.
+He was named as the club’s nominee for Outstanding Defensive Player in 1988.